manuvikash/manuvikash/README.md

 💻 Software tinkerer | 🌱 Lifelong learner | 🎓 MSCS @ SJSU (Fall '25)

-I love building things that blend **AI, networks, and creativity** — from carpooling apps to budget planners to wearables.
+I love building things that blend **web, AI and creativity** — from carpooling apps to budget planners to wearables.
-Always experimenting, always learning, usually with ☕ and music in the background.
+Always experimenting, always learning, usually with ☕ and Lo-Fi in the background.

 ---